 Effective catalogue design must be inspiring, informative and legible, with easy to understand typography and good quality photography.

-Good catalogue design must be inspiring, informative and legible, with easy to understand typography and good quality product photography.
+A good catalogue must be inspiring, informative and legible, with easy to understand typography and good quality product photography.
 The product specification areas in particular require an understanding of how to lay out data in a clear and concise way so it is easy for customers to reference and use.
-We produced a comprehensive catalogue design for Trodat’s products displaying sample uses, sizes and colours of stamp, as well as technical details and product photos.
-The most important aspect of the catalogue design was to show the many varying products legibly and clearly, and to produce something which would effectively cross-sell product ranges to current customers, as well as making potential customers aware of the full range.
+We produced a comprehensive design for Trodat’s products displaying sample uses, sizes and colours of stamp, as well as technical details and product photos.
+The most important aspect of the catalogue was to show the many varying products legibly and clearly, and to produce something which would effectively cross-sell product ranges to current customers, as well as making potential customers aware of the full range.

-Having completed the catalogue design, we finished the project by printing and delivering the catalogues to Trodat’s offices in Glasgow.
+Having completed the design, we finished the project by printing and delivering the catalogues to Trodat’s offices in Glasgow.
 We advised that a matt laminate be used to help protect the cover, and as the catalogues were to be used within an office environment, the printed versions needed to be hard-wearing so a thick coated paper was used to minimise damage and eliminate finger marks.

 The team at Trodat were so pleased with the outcome that they asked us to produce their next catalogue design.